From left: Omo (student), Salie (Agoda), Kate (student), Massimo (TDC) and Jeremy (Agoda)

 “This challenge gave me an opportunity to conduct research and validate these insights to motivate users to create content.”

 “I’m grateful to have had the chance to be mentored by such knowledgeable people and UX experts in the industry.”

 “Discussion opportunity is one of the best benefits when working on any challenges.”

-“The mentors from Agoda are extremely helpful and provide constant support and detailed feedback with supporting resources that has helped me broaden my knowledge as a UX designer.”
+“The mentors from Agoda are extremely helpful and provide constant support and detailed feedback with supporting resources that have helped me broaden my knowledge as a UX designer.”

-The collaboration is still running, with the next batch of aspiring Gamification Designers starting this October.
+The collaboration is still running, with new batches of aspiring Gamification Designers and Behavioral Designers starting every other month.
 We look forward to meeting more talent and sharing our experience with them in the program.